VedantSinghJ/CryptoTracker/README.md

 - **Real-Time Data:** Stay updated with live cryptocurrency prices and market trends.
 - **Interactive Charts:** Visualize historical price trends with responsive, user-friendly charts.
-- **Modern UI:** Redesigned with Tailwind CSS for a sleek and modern appearance.
 - **API Integration:** Fetches data seamlessly using [RapidAPI](https://rapidapi.com).
 - **State Management:** Built with Redux Toolkit for efficient and scalable state handling.
 - **Responsive Design:** Optimized for desktop and mobile devices.